TOAST-DOCS/VPN-Gateway/en/overview.md

 * The encryption algorithm can be selected among AES, DES, and 3DES.
 * The integrity algorithm can be selected among MD5, SHA1 and SHA256.
 * Network ACLs can be applied.
-* This service is currently only available in the Korea (Pyeongchon) region, and will be supported by other regions gradually.
+* This service is currently only available in the Korea (Pangyo) and Korea (Pyeongchon) regions, and will be supported by other regions gradually.

 ## Restrictions